jamesadewara/EVN3/README.md

 **How Mockaroo is Integrated:**

 * **Data Generation:** Mockaroo is used to generate large datasets for `Product`, `InventoryItem`, and `Transaction` models in JSON or CSV format.
 These files define the initial state of the inventory and a history of transactions.
 * **Initial Data Seeding:** The generated JSON/CSV files are placed in the app's `assets/data/` directory.
-On the first launch (or via a "Seed Demo Data" option in settings), the app reads and parses these files, then populates the local `sqflite` database.
+On the first launch (or via a "Seed Demo Data" option in settings), the app reads and parses these files, then populates the local `sqflite_common_ffi` database.
 This ensures a consistent and realistic starting point for the demo.
 * **Backend Simulation (Conceptual):** While the app primarily uses local storage, Mockaroo's ability to create mock API endpoints provides a conceptual "backend" for future scalability.
 This approach allows for testing data fetching mechanisms and simulating network delays, even without a live server.
 For the current simple version, the focus remains on local data persistence with realistic data.
 * **"Real-Time" Simulation:** Dynamic inventory changes for demonstration are handled client-side.
 The app includes a "Demo Mode" that programmatically generates new `Transaction` entries and updates `InventoryItem` quantities at random intervals, simulating live activity on the dashboard and transaction log.